Rikorik0/Nya/README.md

 *Also insipred from misskey cat mode*

 # What does it do?
-Add "냥" after "다" if after "다" character is "," or "." or "?" or "!" or space or there's no text
+Add "냥" after "다" if after "다" character is "," or "." or "?" or "!" or ";" or space or there's no text

 Replace "네", "넹", "넴" "야" etc. character to "냥" if "네" etc. character's next character is "," or "." or "?" or "!" or space or there's no text